ParulK-bhardwaj/resizify/README.md

 # Resizify - Bulk Image Resizer Utility

 ## Description
 Resizify is a command-line utility designed to simplify the process of resizing images in bulk.
-It takes a directory containing images as input, resizes each image to the specified dimensions, and saves the resized images back to the original directory.
+It takes a directory containing images as input, resizes each image to the specified dimensions, and saves the resized images to a new directory.

 ## Features
 - Bulk Image Resizing: Resizify allows you to resize multiple images at once, saving you time and effort.